Retirement And Pension Plans

 3.How can my nominee file an online claim on a retirement plan?

-Most insurers let nominees submit claims online via their portal, by uploading scanned KYC, death certificate, claim and hospital forms.
+Most insurers let nominees submit claims online via their portal by uploading scanned KYC, death certificates, and claim and hospital forms.
 Ensure documentation is complete to avoid delays.

 4.How many days does it take for a claim to be settled?